|Headquarters||New York, New York

 - "Vulcan Advanced Mobile Power Systems (AMPS) manufactures some of the world’s largest portable power generators and were the first new post-war power plants installed in Iraq."

 In 2002, Vulcan purchased the assets of a company called Advanced Mobile from the Enron Bankruptcy Estate for $4,000,000.
 This included a prototype mobile power generation unit equipped with a Pratt & Whitney gas turbine and a Peebles generator.
 The equipment could generate about 20MW and was transportable at slow speeds by road.
-Enron had put considerable effort into the design.
+Enron had put considerable effort into the design but it had never generated power or even spun its generator.
 The newly formed Vulcan Advanced Mobile Power (Vulcan AMPS) then moved into a facility in Elizabethtown, North Carolina where more units could be manufactured.

+Major media outlets reported in 2005 that the Vulcan Capital owned by Microsoft co-founder Paul Allen would be investing $1.6 billion in Bangladesh.
 The reports indicated that Global Vulcan Energy president Ford Graham had signed a memorandum of understanding with the government of Bangladesh to install 1800 megawatts of generation capacity.
+Allen's company quickly issued a denial and the articles were corrected.

 Vulcan's website states that,